 Some of the ways to treat BPH:

 Watchful waiting is recommended for men who have not been affected by the symptoms of BPH.
-They have to go for regular checkups to examine whether or not the condition has worsened over the specified time.
+They have to go for regular checkups to examine whether or not the condition has worsened over the specified time or affecting the bladder or kidneys.

 Medical treatment of BPH is usually reserved for men who have significant symptoms.
 The available drugs include:

-- Alpha blockers which helps to relax the prostate muscles and the bladder neck.
+- Alpha-blockers which helps to relax the prostate muscles and the bladder neck.
 This helps to relieve urinary obstruction caused as a result of an enlarged prostate.
-The most commonly used alpha blockers include Tamsulosin (Flomax), Alfuzosin (Uroxatral), and medications such as Terazosin (Hytrin) or Doxazosin (Cardura).
+The most commonly used alpha-blockers include Tamsulosin, Alfuzosin, and medications such as Terazosin or Doxazosin.

-- 5-alpha reductase inhibitors which disrupt or block the male hormone, testosterone from getting converted into its active form (DHT) in the prostate.
+- 5-alpha reductase inhibitors, which disrupt or block the male hormone, testosterone from getting converted into its active form (DHT) in the prostate.
 The enlargement of the prostrate in BPH is directly related to DHT.
 Hence, these drugs lead to around 25% reduction in prostate size over a period of six to 12 months.
-Some of the commonly used 5-alpha reductase inhibitors include Finasteride (Proscar) and Dutasteride (Avodart).
+Some of the commonly used 5-alpha reductase inhibitors include Finasteride and Dutasteride.

 - Surgery is recommended for the treatment of BPH if the patient has not satisfactorily responded to medication or those who have severe and complicated issues, such as a complete inability to urinate.